 One of the unfortunate effects of chronic drinking is that it reduces and disrupts the production of dopamine and serotonin.
 In sobriety, we have to find natural sources for both while our brains and body reset.

 You need a physical outlet that will allow you to expel some of that stress and give your brain a much-needed chemical boost.
 Aerobic activity, especially, is great for this.

 You do not need to train for a marathon.
 It could be something as simple as taking a twenty-minute walk outside.

-In fact, taking a time out and going outside for a walk (when possible) is a really good in-the-moment stress coping strategy that will allow your brain to reset and deal with the problem in a more clear-headed way.
+In fact, taking time out and going for a walk (when possible) is a really good in-the-moment stress coping strategy that will allow your brain to reset and deal with the problem in a more clear-headed way.

 Stress triggers your body’s “fight or flight” response which takes a toll both physically and emotionally on your body.